ietf/tao/Tao.md

 3.12.3 Networking Hardware and Software Vendors

 The image of the IETF being mostly network researchers may have been true in the distant past, but the jobs of typical attendees are now in industry.
 In most areas of the IETF, employees of vendors are the ones writing the protocols and leading the Working Groups, so it's completely appropriate for vendors to attend.
-If you create Internet hardware or software, and no one from your company has ever attended an IETF meeting, it behooves you to come to a meeting if for no other reason than to tell the others how relevant the meeting was or was not to your business.
+If you create Internet hardware or software, and no one from your company has ever attended an IETF meeting, it behoves you to come to a meeting if for no other reason than to tell the others how relevant the meeting was or was not to your business.

 This is not to say that companies should close up shop during IETF meeting weeks so everyone can go to the meeting.
 Marketing folks, even technical marketing folks, are usually safe in staying away from the IETF as long as some of the technical people from the company are at the meeting.
 Similarly, it isn't required, or likely useful, for everyone from a technical department to go, particularly if they are not all reading the Internet-Drafts and following the Working Group mailing lists.
 Many companies have just a few designated meeting attendees who are chosen for their ability to do complete and useful trip reports.
 In addition, many companies have internal coordination efforts and a standards strategy.
 If a company depends on the Internet for some or all of its business, the strategy should probably cover the IETF.
 The attendees participate in the IETF as individuals.